tanzimtaher/Modeling-Covid-19-Cumulative-Case-Growth-in-Bangladesh-with-Logistic-Regression/README.md

 print('Mean squared error: ', mean_squared_error(y,y_pred_logistic))
 ```

-    Mean squared error:  903237.5115990428
+    Mean squared error:  904749.4555313156

 # Epilogue

-We should be mindful of a few caveats:
+We should be mindful of some caveats:

 * These predictions will only be meaningful when the peak has actually been crossed definitively.